Ways to build and strengthen emotional resilience in social work

 In this article, we have outlined everything you need to know about emotional resilience in social work.
 We have looked at how social workers can strengthen their emotional resilience as well as ways in which organisations should support their social workers so that they can continue to thrive and grow in their careers.

-What is emotional resilience?
+What is emotional resilience in social work?

 Why is emotional resilience important in social work?